asogani23/panw_journal_challenge/README.md

   I used Copilot as an autocomplete-style assistant inside my editor.
 Typical usage:
   - Speeding up small bits of boilerplate (argparse wiring, dataclass definitions, etc.).
   - Suggesting initial skeletons for functions or the CLI layout, which I then rewrote or refactored.
-  - Refine the README phrasing
+  - Refining some README phrasing when it made suggestions I liked.
   The overall design (modules, data model, tagging logic, and tests) was decided and implemented by me.

 - Local Python environment: